exyi/diplomka/diplomka/text/3-analysis-3-metrics.md

 ## New Basepair Parameters {#sec:basepair-params}

-The objective of this work is to find and compare decent measures of basepairing, so we shall finally specify what we are looking for.
-The main qualities of the desired parameters are:
+The objective of this work is to find and compare decent measures of basepairing, so we shall finally specify the main qualities of the desired parameters are:

-* Interpretability — can we easily tell what the number means, can we easily guess the number by looking at the 3D structure?
+* **Interpretability** — Can we easily tell what the number means?
+Can we easily guess the number by looking at the 3D structure?
-* Simplicity — the ideal parameter is easy to define and calculate algorithmically.
+* **Simplicity** — The ideal parameter is easy to define and calculate algorithmically.
-* Stability — it should have low variance for good quality basepairs.
+* **Stability** — It should have low variance for good quality basepairs.
-* Universality — it should have similar value or similar variance on different basepair types.
+* **Universality** — It should have similar value or similar variance in different basepair classes.
-* Independence — it is advantageous, if the distribution is empirically independent on the other parameters we want to use.
+* **Independence** — It is advantageous, if the distribution is uncorrelated with the other parameters we want to use.

 <!-- We need to define basepairs in such a way, that humans can easily understand the results of computer calculations. -->

-It is important that humans can easily understand why the computer did or didn't assign a specific basepair, either for debugging the software or potentially for refining the molecular structures.
+It is essential that humans can understand why the computer did or didn't assign a particular basepair, either for debugging the software or refining molecular structures.
 Thus, we want the parameters to be reasonably simple and interpretable.

 In order to be useful, each parameter must have a sharp enough distribution to help in identifying the specific basepair class.
 In @fig:cWH-G-G-yaw-hbond, we show that the **yaw** angle performs relatively well on the **cWH G-G** class, while the H-bond length has a relatively long tail where it is quickly amassing false positives.
-For similar reasons, we entirely ruled out using ZXZ Euler angles in @sec:basepair-params-ypr, because the values span the entire range of $-180° \cdots +180°$.
+For similar reasons, we entirely ruled out using ZXZ Euler angles in @sec:basepair-params-ypr, because the values span the entire range of $[-180°, +180°)$.

 ![“Selectivity” of **yaw** angle (@sec:basepair-params-ypr) and **H-bond length** (@sec:basepair-params-hbonds) demonstrated on **cWH G-G**.
 Basepairs annotated by FR3D on the reference set (@sec:filter), compared with all close contacts (one of the defined H-bonds is ≤ 4.2 Å).](../img/cWH-G-G-yaw-hbond.svg){#fig:cWH-G-G-yaw-hbond}